-If the bidder is not registered in the State of Israel, the bidder has installed the proposed product at 3 customers at least whose place of activity is in a country other than the bidder’s place of residence, which country appears in the list of countries holding diplomatic relations with Israel as defined in Section 2 above.
+If the bidder is not registered in the State of Israel, the bidder has installed the proposed product at 3 customers at least whose place of activity is in a country other than the bidder’s place of residence, which country appears in the list of countries holding diplomatic relations with Israel as set forth in Appendix A2.

 During 2021-2023, the bidder installed / upgraded a version and supported the proposed product at 3 customers at least in Hebrew or alternatively at 3 customers in a language that is not the official language in the bidder’s place of residence.
-All 3 customers above are in the list of countries having diplomatic relations with Israel as defined in Section 2 above.
+All 3 customers above are in the list of countries having diplomatic relations with Israel as set forth in Appendix A2.

 Criteria for determining the quality score